- In the opening, a cop blocks Slater from entering the building where the Ripper is holed up.

 - "Eh, Claudius!
 Yah killed my fadda. (grabs Claudius) Big mistake." (sends a screaming Claudius flying out the window)

 - "Who said I'm fair?"
-Cue Schwarzenhamlet gunning down the other man.
+Cue Schwarzenhamlet pulling out a gun despite the medieval setting and gunning down the other man.

 - And this nugget: